S.Korea's launch of space rocket boosts its homegrown contractors | Technology

 S.Korea's launch of space rocket boosts its homegrown contractors

-South Korea's push for a domestically made space rocket promises wide-ranging benefits for its military and government, with a fillip to national prestige, but is also good for business.
+South Korea's push for a domestically made space rocket promises wide-ranging benefits for its military and government, with a fillip to national prestige - but it is also good for business.
+Despite Thursday's mission being incomplete, the project will press ahead towards its goal of launching satellites into orbit and joining in space exploration with five more launches scheduled by 2027, President Moon Jae-in said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)